aces/Loris-MRI/docs/scripts_md/minc_insertion.md

 \-force       : forces the script to run even if validation failed

-\-noJIV       : prevents the JIVs from being created

 \-mincPath    : the absolute path to the MINC file

 \-tarchivePath: the absolute path to the tarchive file